Super Bowl XXXVII: Super Bowl pregame news

 The Raiders entered the game favored to win in their first Super Bowl in 19 years.
-They were also the first franchise to appear in the Super Bowl in four decades (1960s, 1970s, 1980s, 2000s; the 1990s was the only decade that they did not appear in the Super Bowl).
+They were also the first franchise to appear in the Super Bowl in four decades (1960s, 1970s, 1980s, 2000s).
 However, much of the media hype surrounded the Gruden trade prior to the season.
 This forced league commissioner Paul Tagliabue to issue a statement that he might ban all future trades for coaches involving draft choices because it might compromise the draft.

 A distraction for the Raiders was that starting center Barret Robbins went missing for most of the day before the Super Bowl.
 Hours before the game, he was admitted to a San Diego hospital, then spent time in rehab at the Betty Ford Clinic.
 He was subsequently diagnosed with bipolar disorder; it turned out that his disappearance was due to a manic episode.
 Robbins later said he had gone across the border and spent his missing time partying in Tijuana, Mexico, so disoriented that he thought the Raiders had already won the game and he was celebrating the victory.
 Backup Adam Treu (a former Pro Bowl-er) replaced Robbins.

 The Buccaneers, as the designated home team, wore red jerseys and pewter pants.
 The kit is normally used at home for the second half of the season; the Buccaneers wear white at home during the first half due to the late summer-early autumn heat.
 The Raiders donned white jerseys with silver pants, the same combination they wore in Super Bowls XI and XV (both victories).

 Broadcasting

-The game was broadcast in the United States by ABC with Al Michaels handling the play-by-play duties and color commentator John Madden, who became the first person to announce Super Bowls on different networks in consecutive years, having called Super Bowl XXXVI on Fox and then moving to ABC after Pat Summerall retired.
+The game was broadcast in the United States by ABC, with Al Michaels handling the play-by-play duties and color commentator John Madden.
+Madden became the first person to announce Super Bowls on different networks in consecutive years, having called Super Bowl XXXVI on Fox and then moving to ABC after Pat Summerall retired.

-The NFC improved to 6–0 on Super Bowls broadcast on ABC.
 Melissa Stark and Lynn Swann served as sideline reporters.
 Chris Berman from Disney-owned corporate sibling ESPN hosted all the events.
 Berman was joined by fellow ESPN analyst Steve Young, Baltimore Ravens head coach Brian Billick, and New York Giants defensive end Michael Strahan.

 The Super Bowl was the first of three major professional sports championship series ABC broadcast in 2003, as they would also broadcast the Stanley Cup Finals and the NBA Finals.
-Both the Super Bowl and the Stanley Cup Finals were hosted by Berman (who co-hosted the Stanley Cup Finals with John Saunders) and took place in California.
-The state of California had representation in both finals series.
-ABC’s lead NHL voice Gary Thorne mentioned all of these when he called the Stanley Cup Finals.
+Both the Super Bowl and the Stanley Cup Finals ended up being hosted by Berman (who co-hosted the Stanley Cup Finals with John Saunders).
+The state of California ended up having representation in both Super Bowl XXXVII and the 2003 Stanley Cup Finals after the Mighty Ducks of Anaheim advanced to the latter.
+ABC's lead NHL broadcast team of Gary Thorne, Bill Clement, and John Davidson mentioned all of these when they called the Stanley Cup Finals.